ginzhio/neo-captcha-frontend/README.md

 - Shake their phone
 - Solve a small visual challenge

-Using the motion events that come directly from the smartphone's hardware makes it virtually impossible for bots or AI to solve.
+Using the motion events that come directly from the smartphone's hardware/OS makes it virtually impossible for bots or AI to solve.
-**Set it up for your website in just a few seconds!**

 The frontend widget is open source.
 The validation backend is securely hosted, distributed and stateless, using signed challenges and human interaction heuristics.